-Prime Minister Benjamin Netanyahu is reportedly preparing a potential plan aimed at preserving his current coalition in case National Security Minister ends up bolting the government, as he regularly threatens to do.
+Prime Minister Benjamin Netanyahu is preparing a potential plan aimed at preserving his coalition’s majority if National Security Minister Itamar Ben Gvir bolts the government, according to a Thursday report.

-According to Army Radio, Netanyahu’s associates have contacted various lawmakers in Ben Gvir’s Otzma Yehudit party and asked them about the theoretical option of splitting the far-right party and staying with the coalition if Ben Gvir leaves.
+Netanyahu’s associates have contacted different lawmakers in Otzma Yehudit and asked them about potentially breaking away from the party and remaining with the coalition if Ben Gvir were to jump ship, the report said.

 Netanyahu currently has a 64-strong coalition in the 120-member Knesset.
-Ben Gvir’s party has six MKs, which means at least three of them would be needed to keep the coalition’s parliamentary majority.
+Ben Gvir’s party has six MKs, which means at least half of them would be needed to maintain the coalition’s parliamentary majority.